 When we lose a loved one to death, be it family or friend, we know that the “walk through the valley of death…” can be a long and lonely journey.
 Our grief can be overwhelming.
 We also know of the pain felt when our deceased love one is seldom mentioned, even by family.
 Do people remember that they existed?
 We have felt alone, in grief and in memories.
 Sadly, in our culture, it is not commonplace to openly talk about a deceased loved one.
 Yet, for bereaved family members, such reminiscing is a common occurrence, especially on significant dates such as birthdays, anniversaries, family gatherings and Christmas.

 It was with this knowledge and understanding that Charleswood United Church began a new tradition in December 1993, our Lights for Lives program.
 Since the holiday season can be a particularly difficult time for those who have lost a loved one, this tradition is offered to reinforce the love and memories of that loved one.

 Individuals are invited to submit the names of persons they wish to remember to the Lights for Lives Committee.
 These names are recorded in a Book of Remembrance that is on display in the narthex during the program period.
+A complete list of those remembered can be found by using this link.
 A memorial card is also presented, suitable for hanging on a Christmas tree or mailing to a bereaved family.
 The card indicates that a light is shining at Charleswood United Church in memory of their loved one.

 Throughout Advent, Christmas and into Epiphany, clear mini-lights woven into green garland encircle our sanctuary.
 Each light glows in memory of a loved one who has died.
 One of the seven stained glass windows adorning the sanctuary celebrates the Nativity, the festival of Jesus’ birth.
 This window is dedicated to the loved ones we remember each year.
 At Christmas, we remember that the light shines in the darkness, and the darkness cannot overcome it.